 If you take a course for audit, you are not required to complete an additional assignment for the course.
 In this instance, a grade of “X” will be recorded on your transcript to verify that you have attended and completed the class.

 Catholic School Teacher Discount

 Teachers who are currently employed as full-time teachers in Catholic schools within the dioceses of Philadelphia, Pa., Allentown, Pa., Trenton, N.J., Camden, N.J., and Wilmington, Del., will be granted a 30 percent tuition discount.
 If you are eligible for this discount, you must submit a letter from your principal indicating that you will be teaching in your present school during the 2018-2019 academic year.

 Registration for courses and housing, if desired, must be made in advance.
 You may register online by completing the La Salle University Graduate AP Program Application and choosing your course at the end of the application.

 Because registration for all courses must be limited, students will be accepted on a “first come, first served” basis.
 All courses will run concurrently; consequently, you may register for only one course.

-All cancellations must be received prior to July 1, 2016, or the applicant will be held responsible for tuition and fees.
+All cancellations must be received prior to July 1, 2019, in writing to the AP Coordinator.
 The University reserves the right to cancel any course due to insufficient enrollment or for any other reason.